San Diego City Council rejects mayor's plan to hold special election in November

-SAN DIEGO (CNS) -The San Diego City Council has approved a $3.6 billion budget for the fiscal year beginning July 1, but on an 8-1 vote, the council rejected Mayor Kevin Faulconer's plan to hold a special election in November, which likely would have included ballot measures on a proposed expansion of the convention center and a planned redevelopment of Qualcomm Stadium.
+SAN DIEGO (CNS) - The City Council Monday approved a $3.6 billion budget for the 2017-18 fiscal year that does not include $5 million in proposed funding for a special election in November, leading Mayor Kevin Faulconer to threaten to restore the funding.

+The council passed the budget on an 8-1 vote after listening to about two and a half hours of public testimony.

-Most of the areas of disagreement regarding Mayor Kevin Faulconer's $3.6 billion spending proposal have been resolved, with extra money set to go toward fixing a chronic shortage of police officers and a restoration of most of a large cut in funding of arts programs.
+Most of the areas of disagreement regarding Faulconer's $3.6 billion spending proposal were previously resolved, with extra money set to go toward fixing a chronic shortage of police officers and a restoration of most of a large cut in funding of arts programs.

-What remained was deciding whether to fund a special election on a pair of questions -- whether to raise hotel room taxes to pay for expansion of the San Diego Convention Center, road repair and homeless programs, and whether to go ahead with the SoccerCity redevelopment of the Qualcomm Stadium property in Mission Valley.
+What remained going into the hearing was deciding whether to fund a special election on a pair of questions -- whether to raise hotel room taxes to pay for expansion of the San Diego Convention Center, road repair and homeless programs, and whether to go ahead with the SoccerCity redevelopment of the Qualcomm Stadium property in Mission Valley.

-Because the issue at hand was simply funding a special election for the fiscal year beginning July 1, separate hearing will be needed over the next couple of weeks to determine if the proposals will be placed on a ballot this fall.

-Four of the nine council members have balked at the idea of holding a special election one year after San Diegans overwhelmingly approved a City Charter amendment meant to schedule major ballot questions in general elections -- when turnout is higher.
-That would be November 2018.
+Councilman Chris Ward said he supports the convention center expansion project and extra money for homeless programs, but noted the requirement for the tax hike would make passage difficult.

+"I fundamentally do not believe -- this is both a policy and a political question -- that we are going to be able to achieve a two-thirds threshold on the November ballot," Ward said.

+"Let's make no doubt about what we are doing here today, in taking that $5 million off the table for a special election, you are directly denying people their right to vote," Sherman said.

+"Our job as council members, once the public speaks, is to implement the will of the voter and not our own will."

-In speaking to the council, Faulconer said voters should get the ultimate say on "two very time-sensitive matters."
+Faulconer began the hearing by telling the council members that voters should get the ultimate say on "two very time-sensitive matters."

+He stuck with his message after the council removed the funds, calling it "unprecedented step of blocking a public election," which he called short- sighted.

+"I intend to use my veto authority to restore the special election funding, while still retaining the added funding for our police, so the City Council can take an up-or-down vote on these urgent ballot measures," Faulconer said.

 "Without the funding for the special election, the City Council will be denying voters the chance to help address three of our biggest civic challenges -- expanding and modernizing the convention center, fixing our streets and reducing homelessness," Faulconer said.